-- followed an approved course of study. - applied themselves with diligence and sustained effort. - participated in and achieved some or all of the course outcomes.
+- Followed an approved course of study - Applied themselves with diligence and sustained effort to the set course work tasks and experiences - Participated in and achieved some or all the course outcomes.

 Attendance at school and in classes is critical to a student achieving course outcomes.